 Now try the same thing, but instead of spraying the countertop, use nine ounces of water in a 20 ounce pitcher.
 This time you'll focus on creating a "standing wave" or swirling turbulence.
 The goal is to acquire an intuitive feel for when Silvia is in the perfect steam zone versus the wimpy steam zone.
 It isn't easy to froth microfoam with wimpy steam.
 You'll get a lot of medium-sized bubbles that won't break when you thunk the pitcher on the countertop.
 The perfect steam zone also carries a caveat: Too much in too small a pitcher and you'll paint the walls with milk.
 I suggest nine ounces of milk/water and a 20 ounce pitcher until you have a good feel for the cycles I'm talking about.
 Then you should try a twelve ounce pitcher and a single-sized amount of milk, say six ounces.

 Whole Latte Love and 1st-line offer three-hole steam tips for Silvia.
 The one from WLL is actually the Rancilio S23 steam tip attached to a handy adapter.
 The three-hole steam tip from 1st-line is exclusively theirs.
 I've tried both and I'm not overly impressed.
 They are OK, although they feel like "cheater" tips when I use them.
-They produce average foam very easily, but truly great foam with much effort (see this discussion for more opinions).
+They produce average foam very easily, but truly great foam with much effort.

 My final suggestion for latte-art quality microfoam: Stop the "stretching" phase early, around 70-85°F and spin longer.
 Following suggestions in The Milk Frothing Guide, I've tried stretching as high as 140°F for cappuccinos and that works well on heat exchanger espresso machines, which have lots of steam volume in addition to high velocity.
 You will get way too much milk expansion if you do the same with Silvia.